AutoFlowLabs/ios-bridge/ios-bridge-cli/ios_bridge_cli/electron_app/README.md

 - Check that no firewall is blocking localhost connections
 - Ensure an iOS device/simulator is connected and available

+**App installation issues**
+- **Import App button not working**: Ensure the desktop app is connected to a valid session
+- **File picker not opening**: Check if the app has proper file system permissions
+- **Installation fails**: Verify the app file (.ipa/.zip) is valid and readable
+- **App not launching after install**: Check if the app is compatible with the iOS version
+- **Progress bar stuck**: Try canceling and retrying the installation
+- **File format errors**: Only .ipa and .zip files are supported
+- **Permission denied**: Ensure the selected file is readable by the app

 **Window sizing issues**
 - The app automatically scales to fit your screen
 - Device dimensions are read from the config file